 For the security of our children, please observe the following procedures when visiting:

 - All visitors, including parents, need to sign-in at the office when they enter the building.
 We welcome parents and other volunteers, but please stop in the office first before going to a classroom, and be sure to wear an identifying sticker.

 - All visitors, including parents, need to wait in the front entry area of the school while school is in session.
 No one may go to the classroom without permission of the office, until school is dismissed at 3:48 p.m. and children have boarded the buses to go home.
 If you need your child to leave school early, or give a forgotten item to your child, please let the office know and we will notify the classroom.
 Parents are welcome to stop at a classroom to see projects or talk with a teacher after school is dismissed.
 We appreciate your involvement in your child’s education.

 - It is important that parents understand that these expectations must apply to all.
-However, if you have a special situation in regard to your child that you believe requires different consideration, call or stop in to see Mr. Knight.
+However, if you have a special situation in regard to your child that you believe requires different consideration, call or stop in to see Mr. Graham.
 We are asking parents to consider these procedures as part of a safety network for children and not as an inconvenient roadblock.
 We feel strongly the need to do our best to keep your children safe and believe that, above all, parents wish safety for their children, too.
 You are welcome and invited to be involved with your child’s education and school.

 Periodically we schedule special assemblies for our children.
 Our intent is to bring new experiences to them, which are not regularly provided in our community.
 Occasionally we may ask the students to pay a small fee for a cultural art assembly.
 Contributions are on a voluntary basis only.